 You can see the World's Largest Czech Egg in Wilson paying tribute to the rich Czech culture of North Central Kansas.
 Folk Art Lovers can explore the Garden of Eden & Grassroots Art Center in Lucas, the Folk Art Festival in Liberal or one of the many art museums across Kansas.

 Hattie was born in Wichita, Kansas, and was the youngest of 13 children.
 Hailing from dynamic parents, her mother Susan was a gospel singer and her father fought in the Civil War with the 122nd United States Colored Troops.
 Hattie went on to become an actress, singer-songwriter, and comedian.
 She is the first African American to win an Oscar (Best Supporting Actress) for her role as Mammy in Gone with the Wind.
 Her ground-breaking work continued when she became the first black woman to sing on the radio in the United States.

 You can learn more about Hattie by visiting the Kansas African American Museum in Wichita, Kansas.
-You can also view a tribute to the late star with the newly unveiled marker across the street from where her childhood home once stood.
+You can also see her new birthplace historical trail marker that is set to be placed by the end of March 2021.

 Marijana has strong ties to the Strawberry Hill neighborhood of Kansas City, Kansas and the ethnic heritage of its people.
 Croatians began setting in the Strawberry Hill area in the late 19th century and remains a strong ethnic community and center for Croatian-Americans throughout Kansas City.
 Marijana has been telling the story of Strawberry Hill through her artwork for 30 years.
 Her portfolio includes 25 exhibitions in the United States and Croatia.
 Forty of her paintings are in the permanent collection at the Kansas Museum of History in Topeka, Kansas.